Today’s featured plant is Canada goldenrod, Solidago canadensis.

 Canada goldenrod as Food and Habitat for Wildlife

 Wildflowers of Wisconsin states, “Goldenrod is pollinated by insects, including beetles, ambush bugs, flies, midges and bees, which are attracted to the flower’s abundant nectar.”
-Can you spot all the bugs in the photo below?
-The bush was literally humming when I took the photo.
+Below you can see a soldier beetle, a good beneficial insect for the garden, feeding on nectar.
+Soldier beetles also eat aphids.

 The stems of goldenrod are often invaded by insect larvae (see below), causing bumps or galls in the stem.